 Regulatory and compliance management

-The existing features of Project Portfolio Server 2007 are now included on a single Project Server 2010 platform.
-This seamless unification of two products into one consolidated offering makes end-to-end project and portfolio management easier than ever.
+The features of Project Portfolio Server 2007 are included on a single Project Server 2010 platform.
+This seamless unification of two products into one offering makes end-to-end project and portfolio management easier than ever.

 type="example"